Arts of the Americas

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This side fold dress consists of six pieces: the main body of the dress, the flounce, the shoulder flap, the top bodice, and two hide thongs as a second shoulder strap.
+Woman's side-fold hide dress consists of six pieces: the main body of the dress, the flounce, the shoulder flap, the top bodice, and two hide thongs as a second shoulder strap.
 The horizontal seam is low and the folded over portion is shorter and would barely cover the breast.
 The folded over flap is even shorter in the back.
 The hide is worked so that the flesh side of the skin lies against the wearer, with the fur side out.
 The flounce is laced with hide thong.
 The seam of the dress, the blue and white pony beads on the shoulder strap, and the hem tabs are all sewn.
 It is likely that the two bottom tabs at the left side of the dress are formed from a remnant of the foreleg of the animal or are a decorative form to resemble this pattern technique imitating the animal's legs.

 Ten quilled stripes are worked around the skirt of the dress, horizontally, in measured registers of blue (once blue-green but faded since original BMA acquisition) and brown quill, separated by shorter sections of white porcupine quill where red tufts, once the tassels, of yarn emerge.
 Small black lines separate each quilled section.
 Some vertical marks of what is probably ochre appear at the ends of the quilled bands.